 - Add the remaining ingredients and stir to combine.

 - Transfer the mixture to a 1-gallon glass jar and tightly seal the lid.
 (Alternatively, you can bottle it.)
-Place in the refrigerator for at least 3 weeks and up to 3 years (or till it’s as you like it!).
+Place in the refrigerator for 30 days.
+(But you'd better try a couple glasses the day after making it just to make sure it's got the right balance, don't you think?)

 - Serve topped with sweet meringue and nutmeg if you wish.